babichmorrowc/website-hugo/content/publication/lifehistory_preprint/index.md

 # 6 = Book section
 # 7 = Thesis
 # 8 = Patent
-publication_types = ["2"]
+publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "In *Proceedings of the Royal Society B*." publication_short = "In *ProcB*."
+publication = "In *bioRxiv*."
+publication_short = "In *bioRxiv*."

 # Abstract and optional shortened version.
-abstract = "Life-history traits represent organisms' strategies to navigate the fitness trade-offs between survival and reproduction.
-Eric Charnov developed three dimensionless metrics to quantify fundamental life-history trade-offs.
-Lifetime reproductive effort (LRE), relative reproductive lifespan (RRL) and relative offspring size (ROS), together with body mass can be used to classify life-history strategies across the four major classes of tetrapods: amphibians, reptiles, mammals and birds.
-First, we investigate how the metrics have evolved in concert with body mass within tetrapod lineages.
-In most cases, we find evidence for correlated evolution among body mass and the three dimensionless metrics.
-Second, we compare life-history strategies across the four classes of tetrapods and find that LRE, RRL and ROS delineate a space in which the major tetrapod classes occupy mostly unique subspaces.
-These distinct combinations of life-history strategies provide us with a framework to understand the impact of major evolutionary transitions in energetics, physiology and ecology." summary = ""
+abstract = "Life history traits represent organism's strategies to navigate the fitness trade-offs between survival and reproduction.
+Eric Charnov developed three dimensionless metrics to quantify fundamental life history trade-offs.
+Lifetime reproductive effort (LRE), relative reproductive lifespan (RRL), and relative offspring size (ROS), together with body mass, can be used classify life history strategies across the four major classes of tetrapods: amphibians, reptiles, mammals, and birds.
+First, we investigate how the metrics have evolved in concert with body mass.
+In most cases, we find evidence for correlated evolution between body mass and the three metrics.
+Finally, we compare life history strategies across the four classes of tetrapods and find that LRE, RRL, and ROS delineate a space in which the major tetrapod clades occupy mostly unique subspaces.
+These distinct combinations of life history strategies provide us with a framework to understand the impact of major evolutionary transitions in energetics, physiology, and ecology." summary = ""

 # Is this a selected publication? (true/false)